-10.1 There is a wide range of resources to support the teaching of PE across the school.
+- 10.1 There is a wide range of resources to support the teaching of PE across the school.
 We keep most of our small equipment in the PE store.
-The hall contains a range of large apparatus and children are taught to handle equipment safely as part of their lessons and where necessary set up and put away equipment with support.

-10.2 Additional playtime and lunchtime physical activity equipment is stored and monitored by the PE coordinators, SMSAs and Sports Leaders.
-SMSAs run lunchtime activities using the guidance provided by the PE coordinators.
+The hall contains a range of large apparatus and children are taught to handle equipment safely as part of their lessons and where necessary set up and put away equipment with support. - 10.2 Additional playtime and lunchtime physical activity equipment is stored and monitored by the PE Leader, Playground Games Leader, SMSAs and Sports Leaders.
+SMSAs run lunchtime activities using the guidance provided by the PE Leader.